BA(Hons) Business (Team Entrepreneurship) (with Foundation Year)

-Visit our Employability pages to find out about careers, employers, real world experience and what our students are doing six months after graduating.
+Visit our employability pages to learn more about careers, employers and what our students are doing six months after graduating.

 Supplementary fee information

-The additional costs listed are those that students could reasonably expect to incur during their studies and are for items not covered by the standard tuition fee.
-These could be materials, text books, travel, clothing, software or printing.
+Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
+These could be materials, textbooks, travel, clothing, software or printing.